Singh-Liu/Docs/GFM.md

   * Mention all the members of my team
     * Ask for feedback
 ```
+1. Make my changes
+  1. Fix bug
+  2. Improve formatting
+    * Make the headings bigger
+2. Push my commits to GitHub
+3. Open a pull request
+  * Describe my changes
+  * Mention all the members of my team
+    * Ask for feedback
 ##Task lists

 - [x] Finish my changes